-It is dangerous to get out of the vehicle if the vehicle is not in P (Park) with the parking brake set.
+It is dangerous to get out of the vehicle if the vehicle is not in P (Park) with the Electric Parking Brake (EPB) set.
 The vehicle can roll.

 Do not leave the vehicle when the engine is running.
-If you have left the engine running, the vehicle can (Continued)
+If you have left the engine running, the vehicle can move suddenly.

-move suddenly.
 You or others could be injured.
-To be sure the vehicle will not move, even when you are on fairly level ground, always set the parking brake and shift to P (Park).
-See Shifting Into Park \Rightarrow 214 .
-If you are towing a trailer, see Driving Characteristics and Towing Tips \Rightarrow 264.
+To be sure the vehicle will not move, even when you are on fairly level ground, always set the EPB and shift the vehicle (Continued)

+to P (Park).
+If you are towing a trailer, see Driving Characteristics and Towing Tips \Rightarrow 238.

-If you have to leave the vehicle with the engine running, be sure the vehicle is in P (Park) and the parking brake is set before you leave it.
+If you have to leave the vehicle with the engine running, be sure the vehicle is in P (Park) and the parking brake is firmly set before you leave it.

-If you are towing a trailer and parking on a hill, see Driving Characteristics and Towing Tips ⇔ 264.
+If you are towing a trailer and parking on a hill, see Driving Characteristics and Towing Tips \Rightarrow 238.